esa/pagmo/doc/sphinx/documentation/hypervolume.rst

 .. class:: PyGMO.hv_algorithm.hv3d()

-    This is the optimal algorithm for the 3 dimensional problems.
+    This is the quick algorithm for the 3 dimensional problems.

    .. method:: __init__()